 And if you want “white”, it’s very likely that greige or cream might be better options for your house and furniture.

-But don’t paint your house greige if it is in fact still entrenched in the Tuscan Trend, it could look like apartment beige if you do that because it will look too cool and stark.
+But don’t paint your house greige if it is in fact still entrenched in the Tuscan Trend, it could look like a pasty apartment beige, or even blue, if you do that because it will look too cool and stark.
+This is where you should consider a deep cream.
+(Read my updated post on the COMPLEX CREAMS here).

-In my system, greige is a category of WHITE.
+In my system, greige is a category is the bridge between neutrals and WHITE.
 For walls it is most often the lightest I would recommend unless you have a lot of white furniture and upholstery (which most people don’t).

 So please be careful about considering paint colours through the lens of trend cycles, it’s much more important that the wall colour does what you need it to do for your room, and that means it needs to relate well to your stuff.